kobykris/poc_pwa_app/README.md

 3. Type **"Reopen in Container"** and select the **`Dev Containers: Reopen in Container`** command.
 4. VS Code will build the container, install the recommended extensions, and connect your editor to the development environment.
 This might take a few minutes on the first run.
 5. Once finished, your VS Code is now running **inside the container**.
 The integrated terminal (`Ctrl + `` ` ``) is a shell inside the container, ready to go.

-### Running the Services in Dev Container

-Because the Dev Container is already running, you don't need `docker compose up`.
-Instead, you can manage services directly from the VS Code terminal.